Abd al-Aziz ibn al-Walid

 Abd al-Aziz ibn al-Walid (عبد العزيز بن الوليد; died 728/729) was an Umayyad prince, commander in the wars against the Byzantine Empire, and governor of Damascus during the reign of his father, Caliph al-Walid I (r.
 705–715).
 The most prominent of al-Walid's sons, his father attempted to install him as his successor, but was unsuccessful.
 After the death of al-Walid's brother, Caliph Sulayman (r.
 715–717), Abd al-Aziz made a failed bid for the caliphate, his maternal uncle, Umar II (r.
 717–720), having succeeded to the office beforehand.

-Background
+Birth and background

 Abd al-Aziz's mother was Umm al-Banin, a daughter of al-Walid's paternal uncle, Abd al-Aziz ibn Marwan.
 He was regarded by his father as "the sayyid, the most forceful personality, amongst his sons", according to the historian C. E. Bosworth.
 Al-Walid appointed Abd al-Aziz governor of Jund Dimashq (military district of Damascus).